melkorium/FieryVoid/README.md

 `yarn watch:legacy` are running: a full `yarn build` *minifies* the legacy bundles, which makes debugging harder until the watcher flips them back.

+Note - You'll still need to restart the Docker container for server changes to show on local server.

 ### Individual steps

     .\scripts\fvbuild.ps1 -Autoload    # just the class map